Fire Extinguisher Training 101: Empowering Your Staff to Handle Emergencies

 Emergency Response Coordination

 Fire extinguisher training should also include how to coordinate with emergency services.
 Employees need to understand when to attempt to extinguish a fire and when to evacuate and call professionals.
-Practicing fire drills regularly helps reinforce these procedures.
+Practicing during drills regularly helps reinforce these procedures.

 Benefits of Training